-The Intermediate Term Security Constrained Economic Dispatch (IT SCED) application is used by PJM to perform various functions over a 2 hour look-ahead period.
+The Intermediate Term Security Constrained Economic Dispatch (IT SCED) application is used by PJM to perform various functions over a 1-2 hour look-ahead period.
 Historical and current system information including forecasted energy transactions are used to anticipate generator performance to various requests, and to provide accurate information regarding generator operating parameters under multiple scenarios.
 The IT SCED solves a multi-interval, time-coupled solution to perform the following functions:

-- Resource commitment recommendations for Energy and Reserves. - Resource commitment decisions for economic Demand Resources. - Execution of the Three Pivotal Supplier Test for Energy. - Non-Synchronized Reserves Opportunity Cost. - o Non-Synchronized Reserves Opportunity Cost from the pricing run solution is utilized in the NSR Offer Price in RT SCED.

-- · Coordinated Transaction Scheduling. - o The ITSCED pricing run solution is used to produce interface LMPs which are exchanged with other ISOs/RTOs as part of the Coordinated Transaction Scheduling process.
+- Resource commitment recommendations for Energy and Reserves. - Resource commitment decisions for economic Demand Resources. - Execution of the Three Pivotal Supplier Test for Energy. - Non-Synchronized Reserves Opportunity Cost. - Non-Synchronized Reserves Opportunity Cost from the pricing run solution is used in the NSR Offer Price in RT SCED. - Coordinated Transaction Scheduling. - o The ITSCED the pricing run solution is used to produce interface LMPs which are exchanged with other ISOs/RTOs as part of the Coordinated Transaction Scheduling process.
 CTS evaluation in the ITSCED engine is based on the pricing run solution.
-All other ITSCED functions are based on the ITSCED dispatch run. - Additional detail regarding Coordinated Transaction Scheduling is in Section 7 of this manual.
+All other ITSCED functions are based on the ITSCED dispatch run.